 Requesting data from the server after the page has loaded is called AJAX.
 AJAX is an old acronym that has been around for a while and actually now doesn't make any sense but we still use it.
 It stands for asynchronous JavaScript and XML (we don't typically use XML anymore.)
 However the name AJAX stuck so that's what it means.

-Before we hoptoo much into the AJAX portion, let's spend a bit with JSON.
+Before we hop into the AJAX portion, let's spend a bit with JSON.
 We need some standard language that your frontend website can speak with your backend, someway to encode messages.
 Think of it like morse code: we need some way that both the sender and receiver of messages can encode their messages so it's understood by both.

 This is what JSON is.
 It stands for JavaScript Object Notation and it looks a lot like, surprise-surpise, JavaScript objects.